cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 pergola_rules.py
 -----------------

-*pergola_rules.py* is available in your system after you installed pergola.
+*pergola_rules.py* enables the user to execute many of the main pergola functionalities.

+If you prefer to code your own scripts read :ref:`library` section.

 .. tip::
-	To reproduce all the commands on this tutorial you can download the following data set:
+	To reproduce all ``pergola_rules.py`` commands shown in this section you can download the following data set:

 	.. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.439439.svg
 	    :target: https://doi.org/10.5281/zenodo.439439
 	\

-	The data consists of a series of recordings corresponding to three weeks of the feeding behavior of C57BL/6 fed either with a high-fat or a standard chow.
+	The data consists of a series of recordings corresponding to three weeks of the feeding behavior of C57BL/6 mice fed either with a high-fat or a standard chow.
 	To download and uncompress the data you can use the following commands:

 	.. code-block:: bash